BryceWayne/GoPass/README.md

 ## 🎯 Quick Start

 ### First Launch
-1. Run GoPass
+1. Run GoPass - it will start a web server on `http://localhost:8080`
+2. Open your web browser and navigate to `http://localhost:8080`
-2. Create a strong master password when prompted
+3. Create a strong master password when prompted
-3. Your encrypted vault is now ready!
+4. Your encrypted vault is now ready!

 ### Adding Your First Password
-1. Click **"Add Password"**
+1. Click **"Add Password"** on the dashboard
 2. Fill in the details:
    - **Title**: Name for this entry (e.g., "Gmail Account")
    - **Username**: Your username or email
    - **Password**: Use the "Generate" button for a secure password
    - **Website**: The website URL (optional)
    - **Notes**: Any additional information (optional)
-3. Click **"Submit"** to save
+3. Click **"Save"** to store the entry

 ### Managing Passwords
-- **Search**: Type in the search box to filter entries
+- **Search**: Type in the search box and press Enter to filter entries
 - **Copy**: Click the "Copy" button to copy a password to clipboard
 - **Edit**: Click "Edit" to modify an entry
 - **Delete**: Click "Delete" to remove an entry (with confirmation)